 Sialons are semi-crystalline technical ceramics that exist most commonly as either a beta (β) or alpha (α) crystalline phases with a crystal lattice that is isostructural with the corresponding phase of silicon nitride.
 Comprising high-strength covalent bonds of silicon (Si), aluminium (Al), oxygen (O), and nitrogen (N), the unique combination these elements in the presence of well-established sintering additives and ceramics expertise is useful for engineers in a range of downstream application areas.
 International Syalons offers four proprietary grades of sialon technical ceramics:

-- Syalon 101: Our foundational grade, Syalon 101 is a β-sialon that offers an outstanding balance between high hardness, toughness, and strength.
+- Syalon 101: Our foundational grade, Syalon 101 is a β-sialon ceramic that offers an outstanding balance between high hardness, toughness, and strength.

 - Syalon 050: Optimised for higher wear-resistant characteristics, Syalon 050 is a mixed α: β-sialon with exceptional high temperature thermomechanical characteristics.